Moistening Atmosphere

 Some of the extra water vapor will also come from the soil and from transpiration from leaves, stems and flowers of plants.
 Evapotranspiration includes water evaporation into the atmosphere from the soil surface, evaporation from the capillary fringe of the groundwater table, and evaporation from water bodies on land.

-A lot of the water vapor will return to the surface in the form of more precipitation, and increasingly so, as discussed at this facebook post, yet many places on land will experience a net loss of moisture from land, vegetation, rivers and lakes, and this can contribute to an increase in the severity of droughts, heatwaves and fires.
+Therefore, as the air increasingly sucks up moisture, many places on land will experience a net loss of moisture from the soil and from vegetation, rivers and lakes, and an increase in the impact of droughts, heatwaves and fires

 Extra water vapor in the Stratosphere